net-lisias-kspu/AnyRes/README.md

 ## License:

-This work is licensed under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
-See the [LICENSE](./LICENSE).

-* Crew Light is double licensed as follows:
+* This work is double licensed as follows:
 	+ [SKL 1.0](https://ksp.lisias.net/SKL-1_0.txt).
 See [here](./LICENSE.KSPe.SKL-1_0)
 		+ You are free to:
 			- Use : unpack and use the material in any computer or device